vmware/vic-product/docs/setup/beta/install-configure-vch.md

 Now you can exit from the busybox shell and you are back to your shell.

-If you run `docker --tls ps -a` you will see the docker containerVM stopped (that is expected).
+If you run `docker ps -a` you will see the docker containerVM stopped (that is expected).
-You can remove it by typing `docker --tls rm mybusybox`
+You can remove it by typing `docker rm mybusybox`

 ### Setup of a more meaningful docker image